 Your voice is a powerful tool, but how do you use it effectively?
 Joining any of the aforementioned groups is a great first step, as partnering with like-minded individuals will not only help educate you on what needs to be done but also show you how to take action.
 Whether you’re participating in a demonstration or picking up the phone and calling elected officials, it’s important to let Congress know what’s important to you.

 Doing so is easy, too: Find out who your senators and representatives are, call their office directly (Senate contact information here and House here), and tell the legislative assistant who picks up what issue you’re calling about.
 Be clear and to-the-point, and if they ask if you need a response, tell them you don’t need it.

 Use social media as a tool for change

-On Sunday, activists and Democrats took to Twitter to call on Congress to react to the El Paso and Dayton mass shootings with immediate legislation, particularly to take action on the gun control bill that would require background checks for all gun buyers.
+Today, activists and Democrats are taking to Twitter to call on Congress to react to the Buffalo and Uvalde mass shootings with immediate legislation, particularly to take action on the gun control bill that would require background checks for all gun buyers.

 Advocacy group Guns Down America, which was formed in 2016 shortly after the Pulse shooting, supports immediate action; the group has a petition on its website demanding an emergency Senate session on gun reform that people can sign right now.